romenjelly/bevy_debug_grid/README.md

 ### Custom Tracking for Grids

 Tracked grids have the illusion of being infinite by physically being moved next to the camera and some shader trickery.
-However, this can be an issue when multiple cameras are involved.
+However, this can be an issue when multiple cameras are involved, since there is no way to know which camera to track.

 #### Custom Tracking Using Generics